KinTsume/clone-tabnews/README.md

 ### Issues

-Dentro de uma issue é possível cirar uma checkbox usando "- [ ] (nome da tarefa)" para facilitar a visualização do progresso da issue.
+Its possible to create a checkbox inside an issue using "- [ ] (task)" to track the issue progress.